-6.3.2 Reduced dynamical models for geophysical flows
+7.3.2 Reduced dynamical models for geophysical flows

-Participants Noé Lahaye.
+Participants: Noé Lahaye.

-In this task, the dynamics of coherent structures in a reduced model of the ocean mixed layer was addressed.
-This model, the thermal rotating shallow water (TRSW) equations, is a vertically averaged model of the hydrostatic navier-stokes equations under the Boussinesq approximation and with Coriolis term, and retains the horizontal variations of density (or temperature).
-In the strong rotation regime, a low Rossby number asymptotic model can be derived: the Thermal Quasi-Geostrohic model.
-This work, in collaboration with V. Zeitlin and T. Dubos (LMD, Paris), investigated the dynamics of the coherent dipolar analytical solution in this model and the parent TRSW model.
-It exhibited a surprising small sale instability, leading to mixing of the thermal anomaly carried by the dipole [26].
-This research activity is pursued to better understand the dynamics of these models, in connexion with the STUOD project, which involve such models.
+In this task, the dynamics of coherent structures in reduced models of the ocean upper layer was addressed.
+First, in collaboration with V. Zeitlin and T. Dubos (LMD, Paris), we investigated the dynamics of coherent dipolar analytical solutions in the Thermal Rotating Shallow Water model.
+This model is a vertically averaged model of the hydrostatic Navier-Stokes equations under the Boussinesq approximation and with Coriolis term, and retains the horizontal variations of density (or temperature).
+In the strong rotation regime, a low Rossby number asymptotic model can be derived: the Thermal Quasi-Geostrophic model.
+It exhibited a surprising small scale instability, leading to mixing of the thermal anomaly carried by the dipole.
+This research activity is pursued to better understand the dynamics of these models, in connexion with the STUOD project, which involves such models.
+In a second part of this task, in collaboration with A. Paci and S. Llewellyn Smith, we investigated the destabilization of surface eddies in a two layer with outcropping isopycnal layer - a different approach for representing horizontal variations of temperature and density in the ocean.
+This work highlighted the stabilization of surface eddies by a weak co-rotating lower-layer flow, which was shown to result from the suppression of one of the mode triggering instability through wave resonance [22].